-Police fire warning shots as thousands protest in Belarus
+Thousands protest in Belarus amid continued crackdown

 Over 15,000 people have been detained since the presidential election, and human rights activists have declared more than 100 of them to be political prisoners.

-All prominent members of the opposition’s Coordination Council, which was formed to push for a transition of power, have either been jailed or forced to leave the country.
+All prominent members at the helm of the opposition’s Coordination Council, which was formed to push for a transition of power, have either been jailed or left the country.
+One more activist on the Council, Denis Gotto, was detained during Sunday’s demonstration.

 Lukashenko scoffed at suggestions of dialogue with the opposition and instead intensified the crackdown on protesters, ordering officials to expel students from universities for participating in demonstrations and to take action against plant workers that go on strike.

-On Thursday, the government shut Belarus’ borders with Latvia, Lithuania, Poland and Ukraine, They said the move was intended to stem the spread of the coronavirus, although officials previously accused neighboring countries of trying to destabilize Belarus.
+On Thursday, the government shut Belarus’ borders with Latvia, Lithuania, Poland and Ukraine.
+They said the move was intended to stem the spread of the coronavirus, although officials previously accused neighboring countries of trying to destabilize Belarus.

+Starting Sunday, all foreigners - with the exception of diplomats, government officials, individuals with permits to work in Belarus and people in some other narrow categories - were banned from crossing the country’s land borders.
+Foreigners, however, are allowed to travel into Belarus via the Minsk National Airport.

 Sign up for Daily Newsletters